ysrinria/MiRA/README.md

   <img src="assets/fig2_illustration_method.png" width="70%">
 </p>

-MiRA (Marginal-induced Attention Redistribution) is a lightweight plug-in module for foundational video transformers that introduces frame-marginal attention reweighting for facial emotion understanding.
-It encourages more complementary spatio-temporal facial representations by redistributing attention across frames, consistently improving performance with minimal additional computation.
-MiRA supports **Exact mode** for principled post-softmax attention redistribution and **FlashLite mode** for efficient FlashAttention-compatible approximation.
+MiRA (Marginal-induced Attention Redistribution) is a parameter-free, lightweight plug-in framework for foundational video transformers that introduces frame-marginal attention redistribution for facial expression understanding.
+It encourages the model to focus on subtle intra-face spatio-temporal dynamics, enabling more effective representation learning during large-scale self-supervised pre-training as well as downstream fine-tuning.
+MiRA provides both **Exact mode** for principled post-softmax attention redistribution and **FlashLite** mode, which seamlessly integrates with **FlashAttention kernels** to provide an efficient approximation of the exact formulation while preserving high training and inference efficiency.

 ## Datasets